prateekmaj21/school_students_sql/README.md

 # How to Use:

 Create a new file named requirements.txt in your project directory.
-Copy the above dependencies into requirements.txt.
+Copy the above dependencies into `requirements.txt`.
 Install these dependencies using pip:

 ```text